rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 tags: Haskell
 ---

-> *"When the going gets tough, the tough get empirical."
+> *"When the going gets tough, the toucausalitygh get empirical."
 Jon Carroll*

-This and the last ([Cognitive Loads in Programming](2022-08-30-code-cognitiveload.html)) post share a high level information that has changed my emotional and technical approach to programming.
+This and the last ([Cognitive Loads in Programming](2022-08-30-code-cognitiveload.html)) post share a high level information that has changed how I think about programming.

 I will discuss (on a very high level) empirical, experimental, and deductive aspects of programming.
 This distinction is fun to analyze (and a somewhat unusual way to look at programming) but it seems mostly a useless curiosity in itself.
 I have convinced myself that programmers tend to favor empirical or favor deductive.
 IMO, we are placing ourselves into 2 camps (I call these camps _pragmatists_ and _theorists_).